Meet the Maker: Mixed Media Artist Jenny Muncaster

-Mixed media is on the up in the art world, and artist Jenny Muncaster is here to explain how she got started and why she loves to work in this versatile medium.
-Not only has she got many years of experience as an artist under her belt, but she’s also working on some exciting new projects with Pebeo…
+Mixed media is an art category with no bounds, and one that is becoming increasingly popular, as techniques such as fluid pouring allow the creation of stunning artworks no matter what your arts experience or education.
+Artist Jenny Muncaster is here to explain how she got started and why she loves to work using such a large range of versatile mediums.
+Not only has she got many years of experience as an artist under her belt, but she’s also working on some exciting new projects with Pebeo!

 What inspired you to pick up a brush and start painting?

 Even as a child I always had a passion for all things creative – colours, shapes and design always fascinated me.
 All I ever wanted for birthdays and Christmas was the latest art and craft kit or any art product going.
 Like all artists I am sure, the need to express this creativity is something that just has to come out.
 My very earliest memory of seeing a professional artist was when my dad took me to a local craft fair and I was asked to help make a simple print by dipping string in paint, placing it between the pages of a very thick book.
 I pulled the string free from the pages and on opening the book revealed the most beautiful printed pattern which the painted string had left.
 It sounds so simple now, but seeing this was so exciting at the age of 7 years old, I can honestly say it had an effect on me.

 Is there anything that you prefer to paint above anything else?

 Yes indeed, and it’s food; the connection between art and food has always been an obvious one for me and it has led to my fulfilling commissions for hotels and restaurants all over the world.
 I have currently just completed several huge paintings for the Four Seasons in Dubai and bespoke artwork for some very beautiful 5 star hotel interiors.
 I have worked closely with Raymond Blanc, alongside other chefs, on some fun creative projects, as I am fascinated and inspired by the link between art and food.